tolgee/documentation/blog/2023-04-24-naming-translation-keys.md

 In conclusion, accurately naming translation keys is crucial for efficient management of the translation process across languages and updates to the application.
 Appropriately named translation keys **provide context, clarity, and consistency**, which help **avoid potential misunderstandings and errors** that could result from vague or poorly named keys.

 When naming translation keys, it's critical to use a **clear and consistent naming convention, meaningful and unambiguous names**, and to keep the naming simple.
 By following best practices for naming translation keys, developers and localization managers can ensure translations are accurate and consistent, **saving time and effort for both translators and developers**.

+💡 Do you have **any questions** regarding the best practices for naming translation keys?
+Or do you have specific questions related to your project?
+Feel free to **[join our Slack community](https://tolg.ee/slack) to discuss them with us!**